The latest research and tests on this continued threat posed to horses

 Removal of Sycamore Seedlings

-AM cases in the spring are less common than those in the autumn but compared with sycamore seeds and leaves, the seedlings have the highest HGA levels13 so still pose a risk to grazing horses.
+AM cases in the spring are less common than those in the autumn but compared with sycamore seeds, the seedlings have the highest HGA levels13 so still pose a risk to grazing horses.

-Removal of the seedlings is not easy and very recent research has shown HGA levels remain in seedlings when they are mowed or sprayed with herbicides (dimethylamine-based and picolinic acid-based) up to two weeks after intervention13.
-In fact, when mowed, the HGA content in the cut seedling temporarily significantly increased.
+Removal of the seedlings is not easy and very recent research has shown HGA levels remain in seedlings when they are mowed or sprayed with herbicides (dimethylamine-based and picolinic acid-based) up to two weeks after intervention.
+In fact, when mowed, the HGA content temporarily significantly increased in the youngest seedlings within the first two days of cutting13.

 An important consideration is that HGA can have different effects in different species; for example, in rats the intoxication causes mainly liver damage and intestinal problems rather than causing the same clinical signs observed in horses.
 Therefore, we are currently not able to recommend the use of livestock to help graze sycamore material.